• Skip to primary navigation

 Make an appointment

-We are at North Shore Oral & Maxillofacial Surgeons, 08/3 Akoranga Drive, Northcote, Auckland.
+We are at North Shore Oral & Maxillofacial Surgeons, 08/3 Akoranga Drive, Northcote, Auckland and 3 Broadway, Newmarket, Auckland.

 NORTHLAND PROSTHODONTICS LTD. Ph: 09 486 7778.